layerai-archive/dbt-layer/examples/order_review_prediction/README.md

-# Predicting Order Reviews in dbt DAG
+# Predicting Order Review Scores in the dbt DAG

-In this e-commerce example walk through, we will train a machine learning model to predict order reviews in the middle of dbt DAG with the opensource [Layer dbt Adapter](https://github.com/layerai/dbt-adapters).
+In this e-commerce example walk through, you will train a machine learning model to predict order review scores in the middle of dbt DAG with the opensource [Layer dbt Adapter](https://github.com/layerai/dbt-adapters).
 The Layer dbt Adapter lets you easily enhance your dbt pipelines with machine learning (ML) workloads.

-We will use `layer.automl()` functionality to train an ML model based on the Brazilian e-commerce company, [OLIST’s datasets](https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce).
+You will use `layer.automl()` functionality to train an AutoML model based on the Brazilian e-commerce company, [OLIST’s datasets](https://www.kaggle.com/datasets/olistbr/brazilian-ecommerce).

-This is all the SQL we need to train our ML model within the dbt DAG.
-You just pass Layer the model type, input features and the target column we want to predict:
+This is all the SQL you need to train your ML model within the dbt DAG.
+You just pass Layer the model type, input features and the target column you want to predict:

 ```sql
 SELECT order_id,